schlotg/viage/docs/api.md

 ```

 ## Router
-Viage comes with a built in Router that is small but very functional.
-The Routers used in a app should be created up front in the app.ts.
-Then any component that needs to access them get one by name.
+Viage comes with a built in Hash Router that is small but very functional.
+The Routers used in a app, should be created up front in app.ts.
+Any component that needs to access them get one by name.

 ### createRouter(name: string, portal: HTMLDivElement, hookUrl?: boolean)
 This creates a router by the name passed in.
 The portal is the HTML element that the router will render into. hookUrl is a optional flag that specifies that the router will use the URL bar.